IT50/book/en/text-encoding.md

 ## Try it

 <lm class="lm-application"></lm>Try a text editor that lets you choose an encoding to work with.
 Create a file, set the editor’s encoding mode to ISO Latin 1, and type some characters.
 Switch the editor’s mode to Unicode and see if text is still displayed correctly.
-Paste some characters from Cyrillic, Greek, Arabic, or Chinese into the document and see if text is still displayed correctly.
+Paste some characters from Cyrillic, Greek, Arabic, or Chinese into the document but see if text is still displayed correctly.
 Now switch the editor’s mode back to ISO Latin 1 and see how these new characters are displayed.

 You may also want to save this file from time to time and use a hexadecimal data viewer to see it in raw.